-This user manual is not intended to be a complete service or repair manual; it simply guides the user on how to use the boat in the proper manner.
+The owner's manual is not meant to be a complete service or repair manual; it simply guides the user to use his/her boat in a proper way.

 Pictures and drawings of this manual might include optional or country-specific features.